charlesrocket/charlesrocket.github.io/_posts/2018-12-24-axe-mn-deployment.md

 Open Masternode configuration file and replace the example with your node's IP, private key and tx output from previous command.

 ## Prepare
-Now login on your VPS with and create new user if its a fresh VPS instance (root login).
+Now login on your VPS with and create new user if it's a fresh VPS instance (root login).

 ```
 adduser axerunner